CUEH Development Environment Guides

 Activation of the IDE

 Once you have logged in to your account, the internet browser will close automatically, and you should now see an Activate button appear.
-Click on this button and your IDE will be activated, and you should be presented with an application window similar to the one shown in Figure 2.
+Click on this button and your IDE will be activated.

-In this section of the guide, we shall begin the process of creating a new project.
-Once the IDE has loaded, you will be met with a splash screen similar to the one shown in Figure 2.
+In this section of the guide, we shall begin the process of creating a new C++ project.
+Once the IDE has loaded, you will be met with a splash screen.
 On the splash screen, you will see a button labelled New Project, click on this button.
-A new window will pop up with a variety of different options, as shown in Figure 3.
+A new window will pop up with a variety of different options.

 Conclusion

 That is the end of this guide on setting up the JetBrains CLion IDE.
-If you have followed all the necessary steps correctly, you should have a fully functional IDE which will enable you to complete any necessary programming-based activities you will participate with on this course.
+If you have followed all the necessary steps correctly, you should have a fully functional IDE which will enable you to complete any necessary programming based lab activities you will participate with on this course.

 Mistakes or Problems?